Advertiser Disclosure

 Either way, you’ll end up with the following output, which shows you a nice map of the routing, as well as the distances of each leg and the cumulative distance of the journey.

-“0–4,000 miles”, 35,000 points in economy or 60,000 points in business class, boom, done.
+“0–4,000 miles” corresponds to 35,000 points in economy or 60,000 points in business class with a partner airline.

 Knowing this, you can now search for flights on Aeroplan and check if you’re getting good value.
 With dynamic pricing on Air Canada flights, you’ll know that you’re getting a good deal if the result comes in near the lower end of the dynamic spectrum.